Deep Reinforcement Learning with Spiking Q-learning: Introduction

 To handle these challenges, it is necessary to develop a spike-based RL method where only SNN is used in both training and execution.
 The key issue is to design a new neural coding method to decode the spike-train into the results of value function, realizing end-to-end spike-based RL.
 In nature, sensory neurons receive information from the external environment and transmit it to non-spiking interneurons through action potentials~\cite{bidaye2018six}, and then change the membrane voltage of motor neurons through graded signals, so as to achieve effective locomotion.
 As a translational unit, non-spiking interneurons could affect the motor output according to the sensory input.

 Inspired by biological researches on sensorimotor neuron path, we propose a novel method to train SNN with deep Q-learning~\cite{mnih2015human}, where the membrane voltage of non-spiking neurons is used to represent the Q-value (i.e., the state-action value).
 As shown in Figure \ref{fig:sensorimotor}, SNN receives the state from the environment and encodes them as spike-train by spiking neurons.
 Then, the non-spiking neurons are subsequently introduced to calculate the membrane voltage from the spike-train, which is further used to predict the Q-value of each action.
 Finally, the agent selects the action with the maximum Q-value.
 To take full advantage of the membrane voltage in all simulation time and make the learning stable, we argue that the statistics of membrane voltage rather than the last membrane voltage should be used to represent Q-value.
 We empirically find that the maximum membrane voltage among all the simulation time can significantly enhance spike-based RL and ensure strong robustness.
-The main contributions of this paper is summarized as follows:
+The main contributions of this paper are summarized as follows:

-\begin{enumerate} \item A novel spike-based RL method, referred to as deep spiking Q-network (DSQN), is proposed, which could represent Q-value by the membrane voltage of non-spiking neurons. \item The method achieves end-to-end Q-learning without any additional ANN for auxiliary training, and maintains the high biological plausibility of SNN. \item The method is evaluated on 17 Atari games, and our results outperform ANN-based DQN on most of the games.
+\begin{enumerate} \item A novel spike-based RL method, referred to as deep spiking Q-network (DSQN), is proposed, which could represent Q-value by the membrane voltage of non-spiking neurons. \item The method achieves end-to-end Q-learning without any additional ANN for auxiliary training, and all calculations can be completed in neuromorphic hardware without any additional traditional hardware for auxiliary calculation, which could maximize the advantages of neuromorphic hardware to greatly reduce the overall energy consumption. \item The evaluation on 17 Atari games demonstrates the effectiveness of DSQN, and even DSQN outperforms ANN-based DQN on most of the games.
 Moreover, the experimental results show superior learning stability and robustness to adversarial attacks such as FGSM~\cite{goodfellow2014explaining}. \end{enumerate}